TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/README.md

 It is a common misconception among engineers that PUT and PATCH operations yield the same result.They are similar in updating resources, but they each perform the updates differently.
 PUT operations update resources by sending updates to the entire resource.
 PATCH operations apply partial updates to only the resources that need updating.
 Resulting inPATCH calls that produce smaller payloads, and improve performance at scale.

         💡Pro-Tip: Even though PATCH calls can limit the request size, you should note that it is not Idempotent.
         Meaning, it is possible that a PATCHcan yield different results with a series of multiple calls.
         So, you should carefully and deliberately consider your application for using PATCH requests, and make sure that they are idempotently implemented if needed.
 If not, use PUT requests.

 #### 6- Enable Logging, Monitoring, and Alerting

 This is perhaps one of the most important tips you will read here.
-If there is one thing you should learn from this article, it should be this!
+If there is one thing you should learn from this Repo, it should be this!
 No negotiation on this one.

-Having logs, monitoring, and alerting help engineers diagnose and remediate issues before they become problems.
+**Having logs, monitoring, and alerting help engineers diagnose and remediate issues before they become problems**.
 Many APIs (Express/Node-based, Java, Go) have predefined endpoints for assessing things like:

     `/health`
     `/metrics`